Hexilee/roa/roa/README.md

-The following example responds with "Hello World", however first the request flows through the x-response-time and logging middleware to mark when the request started, then continue to yield control through the response endpoint.
+The following example responds with "Hello World", however first the request flows through the x-response-time and logging middleware to mark when the request started, then continue to yield control through the endpoint.
 When a middleware invokes next the function suspends and passes control to the next middleware or endpoint.
 After the endpoint is called,
 the stack will unwind and each middleware is resumed to perform